 Minor children who are sick or experiencing any unusual symptoms should be fully assessed by their primary medical provider.
 The assessment and COVID-19 testing are not medical evaluations and should not be considered a substitute for any testing ordered by a medical provider.

-Can non-Fishers residents, or unincorporated Fishers residents, utilize testing services for a fee?
+Can non-Fishers residents, or unincorporated Fishers residents, utilize testing services

 What types of tests will be conducted?
 And what is the efficacy rate?

-Nasal swab test.
+The test is a PCR nasal swab test.
 According to our lab partners, Mid America Clinical Laboratories, their test has 95% efficacy.